cometa-rocks/cometa_documentation/README.md

 # Execute your own Javascript

+Use the step: `Run Javascript function "{function}"`

+Replace "{function}" with "alert('foo')" to get a first understanding.
+Inside the "" you can place anything you'd like and that is valid JavaScript.
+You do not have to care about escaping a _"_ ... cometa does that for you.

 You want to compare two selectors to match between System A and System B.

 List A: Featured;Price: Low to High;Price: High to Low;Avg.
 Customer Review;Newest Arrivals